malloc47/malloc47.github.com/_posts/2020-12-27-dashboard-start.md

 spoilers available (isolated to a dedicated namespace) in the [`clock.cljs` file][clock.cljs] in the source.

-To tie things together, we need to continually trigger the `::timer` event for our clock to receive updates and be re-rendered in the view.
-For this, we turn to [re-pollsive][], a library that lets us trigger events based on a fixed interval.
+To tie things together, we must continually trigger the `::timer` event for our clock to receive updates and subsequently be re-rendered in the view.
+For this, we turn to [re-pollsive][], a library that lets us trigger events based on a fixed time interval.
 After adding the library dependency to the `project.clj` file, we initialize it in the `src/cljs/<project>/core.cljs` file to continually send the `::timer`
 event: